Distributed Feedback Control of Multi-Channel Linear Systems: Distributed Set-Point Control

-Application of such a distributed control to \rep{b1} would stabilize \rep{b1} and thus provide a solution to the distributed set-point control problem, despite the fact that if an observer-based distributed control is adopted, the signals $x_i$ would not be asymptotically correct estimates of $\tilde{x}$.
+Application of such a distributed control to \rep{b1} would then stabilize \rep{b1} and thus provide a solution to the distributed set-point control problem, despite the fact that the signals $x_i$ would not be asymptotically correct estimates of $\tilde{x}$.